 Program Philosophy and Benefits

 Highland Ridge Hospital sees every child, teen, adult, and older adult who comes to us for help as a unique individual who requires compassionate, individualized care based upon all the needs of a person – mind, body, and spirit.
 We aim to be a safe haven of treatment and recovery for people who struggle with mental health disorders and suicidal ideation.
-Our staff is well versed in our core values: care, compassion, concern, and competence, and you’ll see our dedication in every interaction we have with you.
+Our treatment center’s staff is well versed in our core values: care, compassion, concern, and competence, and you’ll see our dedication in every interaction we have with you.

 Treatment Approaches for Suicidal Ideation at Highland Ridge Hospital